kgdunn/pid-book/data-visualization/data-visualization.rst

 	.. figure:: images/table-grid-comparison.png
 		:scale: 65

-To wrap up this section is a demonstration of tabular data in a different format, based on an idea of Tufte in *THe Visual Display of Quantitative Information*, page 158.
+To wrap up this section is a demonstration of tabular data in a different format, based on an idea of Tufte in *The Visual Display of Quantitative Information*, page 158.
 Here we compare the corrosion resistance and roughness of a steel surface for two different types of coatings, A and B.

 A layout that you expect to see in a standard engineering report: